mskb01/prokounter/README.md

 # Prokounter
-An R package for differential richness inference.
+The respository contains the source code for the R package, Prokounter, for making differential richness inferences from 16S microbiome data.

-Reference: `BIORXIV LINK`
+For more details, please refer: `BIORXIV LINK`

 ```{r}
 #installation